-- 1. Non-citizen of the United States.
+- 1. Citizen of the United States.

-- 2. Physically unfit.
+- 2. Physically fit.

-- 3. 23 years of age.

-- 4. Record of previous convictions by military or civil court.
+- 3. No record of previous convictions by military or civil court.

 Veterans desiring to enroll in the AFROTC program will be excused from certain Basic Course requirements as deemed appropriate by the Professor of Air Science.